the amount of respondents

 Estimate population size

-If you don't know how to start to use the Internet or go to the statistical office website.
-In each county, there is a statistical office that can provide you (usually free of charge) with general information about economy and population.
+If you don’t know how to start to use the Internet or go to the statistical office website.
+In each county, there is a statistical office that can provide you (usually free of charge) with general information about the economy and population.

 Decide how accurate survey results you need

-Because you won't ask every person in your target population about his/her opinion, your survey results will contain some statistical error.
+Because you won’t ask every person in your target population about his/her opinion, your survey results will contain some statistical error.
 You need to decide how big error you are willing to accept.
-Most of the researchers decide for 5% error, but you can use any value from range 1-10%.
+Most of the researchers decide for a 5% error, but you can use any value from the range 1-10%.
 Remember, the smaller error the more accurate results you will get.

 Calculate sample size